mengzhou44/bookshelf/backend/DEPLOYMENT.md

 After backend is deployed:

-1. **Get your backend URL** (e.g., `https://your-backend.railway.app`)
+1. **Get your backend URL** (e.g., `https://your-backend.onrender.com`)
 2. **Test the API** to ensure it's working
 3. **Deploy frontend** to Vercel (see main DEPLOYMENT.md)
 4. **Set `VITE_API_URL`** in Vercel to point to your backend

 ---

-## Recommended: Railway
+## Recommended: Render

-For this project, **Railway is recommended** because:
+For this project, **Render is recommended** because:

+- ✅ Free tier available (perfect for MVP)
-- ✅ Easy MySQL setup (one click)
+- ✅ Easy GitHub integration
-- ✅ Automatic environment variable linking
+- ✅ Automatic deployments
-- ✅ Free tier available
-- ✅ Simple deployment process
+- ✅ Simple setup (no database service needed)
 - ✅ Good for Node.js/Express apps
+- ✅ SQLite works perfectly on free tier

+---

+## Migration Notes

+If you need to migrate to MySQL/PostgreSQL later:

+1. Export SQLite data
+2. Update connection code
+3. Import data to new database
+4. Update environment variables

+See `SQLITE_DEPLOYMENT.md` for more details.